 |Outsider||Student||BC Police or the Office of Student Conduct||The Office of Student Conduct|

 |Outsider||Faculty or Staff||BC Police or HR||HR|

-Boston College students may report any suspected violations of the University's "bias-related incident" policy that involves other students by calling the Office of the Dean of Students at 617-552-3470 or by filling out a Report an Alleged Violation of the Code of Conduct.
+Boston College students may report any suspected violations of the University's "bias-related incident" policy that involves other students by calling the Office of Student Conduct at 617-552-3470 or by filling out a Report an Alleged Violation of the Code of Conduct.

 Discriminatory Harassment—If the offensive conduct involves a form of discriminatory harassment, it should be reported to the Harassment Counselor or to a member of the Harassment Resources Network.

 Range of Sanctions (for student perpetrators)—Student sanctions may range from educational sanctions/community service up to and including suspension of housing privileges or dismissal from the University.